-I'm currently the play-by-play voice of the Augusta GreenJackets, the Single-A affiliate of the Atlanta Braves.
-Additionally, I work with my alma mater, the University of Massachusetts, serving as a radio and TV play-by-play voice and sideline reporter across a variety of sports including men's and women's basketball, hockey, and football.
+I work for my alma mater, the University of Massachusetts, serving as a radio and TV play-by-play voice and sideline reporter across a variety of sports including men's and women's basketball, hockey, and football.

-Previously, I worked in minor league baseball as the Broadcast and Media Assistant with the New Hampshire Fisher Cats.
+Previously, I worked in minor league baseball as a number one with the Augusta GreenJackets and as as the Broadcast and Media Assistant with the New Hampshire Fisher Cats.

 Across this website, you can find examples of my play-by-play work, and also samples of my media relations and social media portfolio.

 "Nathan is an extremely well prepared and knowledgeable broadcaster.
 He is also a rare find in the US because he truly understands the tactics of the game and can articulate the intricacies of what’s going on in a match.
 The time he put into learning about our program and players so that he could provide the most entertaining broadcast was something I truly appreciated and his passion comes through in his commentary every time he’s on air for us and all the other UMass teams he has covered.”

 UMass Women's Soccer